netgroup-polito/VPNaaS/README.md

 openvpn_server_client_sent_bytes_total{common_name="CC2",connection_time="1576248156",real_address="10.244.0.0:25878",status_path="/etc/openvpn-exporter/openvpn/openvpn-status.log",username="UNDEF",virtual_address="10.240.0.6"} 19047
 ```

+At this point, you should have a working OpenVPN installation that runs on Kubernetes.
+The following steps will allow you to expose metrics through the [Custom Metrics API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis), that allows us to autoscale against OpenVPN metrics.

+## Exposing the metrics

-We also need to expose the exporter (no pun intended) through a service, so that the Prometheus operator can access it, by running `kubectl apply -f exporter_service.yaml`.
+We first need to expose the exporter (no pun intended) through a service, so that the Prometheus operator can access it, by running `kubectl apply -f exporter_service.yaml`.
+This is a very simple service that sits in front of our OpenVPN pods, and that defines a port through which we expose the metrics.

-`kubectl apply -f servicemonitor.yaml` will now deploy the service monitor that is used by Prometheus to harvest our metrics.
+Running `kubectl apply -f servicemonitor.yaml` will now deploy the service monitor that is used by Prometheus to harvest our metrics.
-What the service monitor does is declaratively specify how groups of services should be monitored.
+A service monitor is a Prometheus operator custom resource, and what it does is declaratively specify how groups of services should be monitored.

 Once everything is up and running, we are now ready to autoscale against our custom metrics!
 The following shows a HPA that scales against the number of users currently connected to the VPN: